-- The scheme is not situated in whole or in part within a "sensitive area" as listed under regulation 2 (1) of the Environmental Impact Assessment (Scotland) Regulations 1999 (as amended). - Although the works lie within 2 km of Loch Creran SAC and Glen Creran Woods SAC, it has been concluded that the works would not result in the potential for any LSE on the qualifying features of these sites.

-- The scheme will be confined within the existing carriageway boundaries and as a result will not require any land take and will not alter any local land uses. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
-In addition, no operational impacts are anticipated.
+- Although the works lie within a National Scenic Area, it has been concluded that the works would not result in the potential for disturbance or alteration of the NSA or its Special Qualities. - Although the works lie within 2 km of Glen Etive and Glen Fyne SPA, it has been concluded that the works would not result in the potential for any LSE on the qualifying features of these sites. - The scheme will be confined within the existing carriageway boundaries and as a result will not require any land take and will not alter any local land uses.